Admission Requirements

 Please find the admission requirements for our B.Sc. in Mechanical Engineering (International) below:

-We accept School Leaving certificates such as: US High School Diploma, Abitur, International Baccalaureate, etc.
+We accept School Leaving certificates such as: US High School Diploma, Abitur, International Baccalaureate, GCE A-Level etc.

 • Minimum score of 1.200 points